pmazumder3927/udtube/examples/wandb_sweeps/README.md

     # Creates a sweep; save the sweep ID as ${SWEEP_ID} for later.
     wandb sweep --entity "${ENTITY}" --project "${PROJECT}" grid.yaml
-    # Runs the sweep itself.
+    # Runs the sweep itself using hyperparameters from the the sweep and
+    # additional fixed parameters from a UDTube config file.
     ./sweep.py --entity "${ENTITY}" --project "${PROJECT}" \
          --sweep_id "${SWEEP_ID}" --count "${COUNT}" --config syntagrus.yaml